NewTec-GmbH/lobster-doxygen/README.md

 ### Sourcecode

-The following example shows how in the sourecode it will look like.
+The following example shows how it will look like in the sourecode.
 Please note that it doesn't show all possibilites.

 ```cpp